-We at the Minneapolis Institute of Art aim to be an audience-centered, equitable, and inclusive workplace where everyone is welcome.
-To achieve this aim, we work to exemplify five interpersonal characteristics: Mission Driven, Generous, Agile, Emotionally Aware, and Positive.
-We endeavor to create a workplace culture where we are responsible to one another, to our visitors, and to ourselves to do our best work.
+The Minneapolis Institute of Art (Mia) is an audience-centered, equitable, and inclusive workplace where everyone is welcome.
+Mia is mission-driven, generous, agile, emotionally aware, and positive, and endeavors to create a workplace culture where staff are responsible to one another, to our visitors, and to themselves to do the best work possible.

 Vision and Mission

 The Minneapolis Institute of Art enriches the community by collecting, preserving, and making accessible outstanding works of art from the world’s diverse cultures.